RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 Film about war against a species, network, visual story telling.
 War with nature.
 Networked human intelligence.

-Is this subconsious authentic nightmare for you and others you know?
+Is this subconscious authentic nightmare for you and others you know?

 &nbsp;